Menu Close

 Mission Control / Insights

-What Google’s Helpful Content Update Means for Your Organization
+What Google’s March 2024 Core Update Means for Your Organization

 By Tina Kelly

 Google’s search algorithm is both a guiding star and an ongoing frustration for many content marketers.
-Effective search engine optimization (SEO) is often a cornerstone of content strategies, but sudden updates can turn content that used to follow best practices into negative ranking factors fast.
-In a survey conducted by Search Engine Land, 58% of marketers said rankings were negatively impacted after the 2019 Core Algorithm update.
+Effective search engine optimization (SEO) is often a cornerstone of content strategies, but sudden updates can quickly turn content that used to follow best practices into a negative ranking factor.

 1. Faking Freshness

 Repackaging or refreshing content can increase exposure, drive engagement and increase your content output without straining your resources.
 When done well, a thoughtful 2022 trend piece can be updated for 2024 without losing its search value.
-But content creators beware: After the Helpful Content update, low-effort content refreshes won’t only fail to improve performance, but they could also actively hurt your website overall.
+But content creators beware: Low-effort content refreshes won’t only fail to improve performance, they could also actively hurt your website overall.

 Quick fixes like updating publish dates without substantial content changes or adding or deleting large portions of content for the express purpose of making your website seem fresh will not boost your site’s rankings.
 Google’s recommended self-assessment asks: